Wine and Food

 - Sparkling wine and food matching

 Wine and food matching

 The only golden rule with wine and food matching is that when matching wine to food, make sure you like the wine and the food!
 If you don’t like either, then you are unlikely to enjoy the combination.
 It sounds obvious, but many people get bogged down with trying to find the perfect match and lose sight of simply enjoying the wine and food.

 There are other guidelines with wine and food matching that you should consider.
 Note the word, guidelines.
 These are not hard and fast rules.
 The enjoyment of wine and food combinations is such a personal experience that it is impossible to find a combination that everybody will like.
 But you can work with the natural characteristics to enhance them so that most people would prefer the combination.
 With wine and food matching it is one part science and two parts magic.

 Before we look at specific elements I want to explain how different parts of the wine work together.
 Many drinkers will know that sugar in wine hides acidity in wine.
-This is a reason why many German and English - in the early days of English Viticulture, were sweet, to mask the rapier acidity.
-You can think of this a bit like a sea-saw.
+This is a reason why many German and English - in the early days of English viticulture, were sweet, to mask the rapier acidity.
+You can think of this a bit like a see-saw.
 If you add some sugar to an acidic wine the sugar in the wine goes up and the acidity goes down.

 In fact we can make this a bit more advanced than this.
-All the nice things in wine, sugar, fruit and body are all on one side of the sea-saw and all the nasty stuff, tannins, acidity and the heating effect of alcohol are on the other.
+All the nice things in wine, sugar, fruit and body are all on one side of the see-saw and all the nasty stuff, tannins, acidity and the heating effect of alcohol are on the other.
 If I add sugar to the wine, the sugar goes up, but it also drags up the level of fruit and the body in the wine, making the wine taste richer and fruitier.
 The acidity goes down but so do the tannins and the heating effect of alcohol.